apetkau/microbial-informatics-2014/orthomcl-tutorial/README.md

 [![orthmcl-summary.jpg](orthomcl-summary.jpg)](http://genome.cshlp.org/content/13/9/2178/F1.expansion.html)

 Due to the complexity of running OrthoMCL, this tutorial will use the [OrthoMCL Pipeline](https://github.com/apetkau/orthomcl-pipeline) to help automate this process.
 There are still a number of steps that must be performed which are listed below.

 Tutorial
 ========

 The data for this tutorial includes a number of genes from a set of *V. Cholerae* genomes.
 Due to the amount of time it takes to run OrthoMCL, the number of genes within each genome was reduced ahead of time to ~20.
 For a description of running OrthoMCL on entire set of genes from each genome please see the [following](READMELargeDataset.md).

-The following steps show how to run OrthoMCL on the smaller example set of data and examine some of the results in a Venn Diagram.

 Step 1: Obtaining input Data
 ----------------------------